 I strive to care for your animals as if they were my own.
 And when I move in for an extended stay, I try to leave your home as if no one was there the whole time you were away: right down to washing any towels and bedding that I’ve used on that final day..

-- Taking garbage and recycling out and bringing the cans in
+Take out the trash and recycling / bringing the cans in

-If you need, I’ll even take you to the airport (Palm Springs International) as you depart and/or pick you up on your return. . .so you don’t have to pay for a taxi or Lyft/Uber. . . nor inconvenience a friend for a ride.
+If you need, I’ll even take you to the airport (PSP - Palm Springs International) as you depart and/or pick you up on your return. . .for a small extra fee. . . it's one less thing to worry about.
+Plus you don't need to hassle with Uber or inconvenience a friend for a ride.

-I’m a responsible “50-something” who’s opted-out of the corporate rat race; to consciously downsize and simplify my life; and to live in Palm Springs 9-months each year.
-I bring all 22-years of my experience as a pet- and home-owner to my service for you and your animal(s).
+I’m a responsible “50-something” who opted-out of the upper-management corporate rat race, and consciously downsized and simplified my life to live in Palm Springs 9-10 months each year.
+I bring all 22-years of my experience as a pet- and home-owner to my service for you, and your animal(s).

-I was privileged to have two feisty welsh terriers and two spoiled fox terriers when I lived in Seattle and Portland.
-So I understand the peace-of-mind provided by having someone you trust staying in your home to care for your beloved pet(s) while you travel.
+I had two feisty welsh terriers, and two spoiled fox terriers during the 28-years I lived in Seattle and Portland.
+So I know the peace-of-mind provided when someone you trust stays in your home to care for your beloved pet(s) while you travel.
 (Plus, as kids, my sister and I had a toy-poodle "sibling" for 14 years, . . so I was raised to know how to love and care for an animal as a member of the family).

-In 2015-16, during a mid-life spirit quest, I drove 37,000 miles and 48 states.
-Along the way, I ended up house and pet-sitting (both dogs and cats) in Madison, WI, Portland, OR; Santa Rosa, CA; and Palm Springs, CA. Since I no longer have animals of my own, I loved the experience — and my friends / clients were very happy with my services.
+In 2015-16, during a mid-life spirit quest driving the country, I house and pet-sat (both dogs and cats) in Madison, WI, Portland, OR; Santa Rosa, CA; and Palm Springs, CA. Since I no longer have animals of my own, I loved the experience — and my friends / clients were very happy with my services.